doc4d/docs/docs/Develop/structure-editor.md

 ## Zoom

-You can modify the display scale of the database structure using the **Zoom** menu in the structure toolbar.
+You can modify the display scale of the database structure using the **Zoom** menu in the right bottom of the Structure windows.
 100% is the default value when opening a database.
 Zoom action is focused on the selection if there is one.

 The current zoom setting is specific to each user and is memorized when the window is closed.

 :::note

-An [option in the Preferences](preferences.md) can be used to configure the graphic rendering of the Structure editor during a zoom.
+You can [configure the graphic rendering of the Structure editor during a zoom](../Preferences/structure.md#graphic-quality-of-the-structure) using a preference.

 :::